skandium/CarND-Traffic-Sign-Classification/WRITEUP.md

 The code for training the model is located in the twelth cell of the ipython notebook, under "Train, Validate and Test the model".

 To train the model, I used an AdamOptimizer with a batch of 128, learning rate 0.0005, and L2 regularization with coefficient 0.01 for all FC weights.
+I train for 10 epochs.

 #### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the thirteenth and fourteenth cells of the Ipython notebook, under "Train, Validate and Test the model.".

 I used the validation set accuracy to guide the training process.
-Once it was high enough, I tested (once) on the test set data.
-I trained until validation accuracy was above 99%, rather than using a fixed number of epochs.

 My final model results were:
-* training set accuracy of 97.2%
+* training set accuracy of 95.8%
-* validation set accuracy of 99.0%
+* validation set accuracy of 97.9%
-* test set accuracy of 96.3%
+* test set accuracy of 95.8%

 Considering that human level performance lies between 98.4-98.8% on the test set, we still have some way to go.